espeon/aktivi/README.md

 # aktivi

-an events platform for the AT Protocol, built on the community.lexicon.calendar schema.
+an events platform for the AT Protocol, built with interoperability in mind.

 aktivi indexes calendar events from the AT Protocol network and provides a web interface to discover and browse upcoming events. users can sign in with their Bluesky accounts via OAuth to view events created by people across the atmosphere.